cmacaulay/tarakeet-books/README.md

 * Only titles are returned

 When it comes to the query, I like to think of it as what might be typed into a search bar on a website - we are looking to try and match records as closely to what's in the query as possible.
 The options are what helps us scope down the results, and make what is returned more specific.
 Knowing that, it is clear that first we will have to find all results that meet the query, and then narrow it down based off the options entered.

+# I've reached a point where I'm returning all of the books that have a specific book format type, but unless they all have an average rating, it won't return all of the numbers.